ovn-org/ovn-scale-test/ansible/README.rst

    9.47.161.24    provider_ip=9.47.161.24
    9.47.161.53    provider_ip=9.47.161.53

-In this case, OVN sandboxes will be evenly distributed on these emulation hosts.
+In this example, OVN sandboxes will be evenly distributed on these emulation hosts.
 That is given "ovn_number_chassis: 200", each host will run 100 emulated hypervisors.

-In addition, to register the hosts and sandboxes in the rally-ovs database, the create-sandbox task should be executed for individual farm nodes.
+In addition, to register the hosts and emulated chassis in the rally-ovs database, the create-sandbox task should be executed for individual hosts.
 Thanks to ansible and jinja2, the create-sandbox will be automatically generated.
 As in the above case, the following commands must be run in the **ovn-rally** container.

 ::

-   rally-ovs task start /root/rally-ovn/workload/create_sandbox-farm-node-1.json rally-ovs task start /root/rally-ovn/workload/create_sandbox-farm-node-2.json
+   rally-ovs task start /root/rally-ovn/workload/create_sandbox-${HOSTNAME-1}.json rally-ovs task start /root/rally-ovn/workload/create_sandbox-${HOSTNAME-2}.json

 Running Rally Workloads